SamBurgess93/GamerHub/README.md

 ## UX
 ### Project Goals
-The scope of this project is to create a user centric website using the Flask, Python, MongoDB and Heroku.
+The scope of this project is to create a user centric website using Flask, Python, MongoDB and Heroku.

 This is my third Milestone Project that must be developed as part of my Full Stack software development course with Code Institute.